-Note: If a course does not start and end within the same 12-month reporting period, report all credit hour activity for the course in the 12-month period in which the course began.
-Because course enrollment counts (necessary for calculating total credit hour activity) are typically taken at the close of the official add/drop period for a course, this date can also be used as the course start date for the purposes of determining the appropriate 12-month period.
-If there is no official add/drop period, the 15th day of a regular term and the 5th day of a summer session or short term can be used.
+- Report credit hour activity by course level, if applicable to your institution.
+The level of each course (undergraduate or graduate) should be the level of the course as designated by the institution.
+If there are courses that cannot be assigned to a single level (i.e., if some courses serve both undergraduate and graduate students), partition the enrollment in the course based on the level of the student.
+For example, a 3-credit course has 5 graduate students and 10 undergraduate students enrolled.
+The total credit hour activity for the course is 45 hours (3x15).
+The undergraduate credit hour activity for the course is 30 hours (3x10), and the graduate credit hour activity for the course is 15 hours (3x5). - If a course does not start and end within the same 12-month reporting period, report all credit hour activity for the course in the 12-month period in which the course began.
+Because course enrollment counts (necessary for calculating total credit hour activity) are typically taken at the close of the official add/drop period for a course, this date can also be used as the course start date for the purposes of determining the appropriate 12month period.
+If there is no official add/drop period, report as of the 15th day of each full term, and the 5th day of each summer session or short term - For Graduate Level Instructional Activity Reporting, be sure to exclude doctor's professional practice activity (formerly first-professional) from the graduate level instructional activity. - If your institution has doctor's-professional practice students but does not see the section to report them on their survey component screens, you must contact the IPEDS Help Desk.